secshellnet/wpm-api-vyos/README.md

-# Wireguard Peer Manager: VyOS API
+# Wireguard Peer Manager

 Wireguard Peer Manager is used for managing Road Warrior VPN endpoints and consists of two components.
-Users and administrators utilize the Django app for graphical management of Wireguard peers.
-It communicates with the router's REST API (for VyOS [this project](https://github.com/secshellnet/wpm-api-vyos)) to apply the Wireguard configuration.
+Users and administrators utilize a Web Application for graphical management of Wireguard peers.
+It communicates with the router's REST API to apply the Wireguard configuration.

 After the user logs in, they can easily create new Wireguard peers (each device should have its own peer to enable simultaneous connections) and view or delete the Wireguard configuration.
 Due to this abstraction layer, end-users don't